oniani/tic-tac-toe/README.md

 The best move for a computer is determined by the [Minimax](https://en.wikipedia.org/wiki/Minimax) algorithm.
-For a game as simple as 3 X 3 Tic-tac-toe, [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) is not needed, and a simple minimax with memoization is enough.
+For a game as simple as 3 X 3 Tic-tac-toe, [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) is not needed, and a simple minimax with [memoization](https://en.wikipedia.org/wiki/Memoization) is sufficient.

 ## License